-Figure 5: Mapping EchoGPS Standard Views to the Core Clinical Parameters

-As shown in Table 2 and Figure 5 above, there is often redundancy in the standard views to assess particular features or functionality of the heart.
+As shown in Table 2 above, there is often redundancy in the standard views to assess particular features or functionality of the heart.
 This explains why although even highly skilled sonographers do not obtain diagnostic-quality clips for every standard view in an echo exam, clinicians are very often able to obtain diagnostic information from the patient study in its totality.

 The independent readers will be asked if they can assess the clinical parameters outlined above (yes or no) for each clinical parameter.